sithmel/diogenes/README.md

 Calling a service
 -----------------
-You can call a service using the method getService with the name and the configuration.
+You can call a service using the method getService with the name and the configuration (the same one will be passed as argument to all services).

     registry.getService("paragraph", {abstractLen: 5, abstractEllipsis: "..."}, function (err, p){
+        if (err){
+            console.log("Something went wrong!");
+        }
+        else {
-        // p is the output of the "paragraph" service console.log("This paragraph is " + p.count + " words long");
+            console.log("This paragraph is " + p.count + " words long");
             console.log("The abstract is: " + p.anstract);
             console.log("This is the original text:");
             console.log(p.text);
+        }
     });

+p will be the output of the paragraph service.
+If any services throws, or returns an error.
+This function will be executed anyway and the "err" argument will contain the exception.
 Diogenes calls all the services in order.
 You can get the ordering using:

     registry.getExecutionOrder("paragraph", {abstractLen: 5, abstractEllipsis: "..."});

 It will return an array: ["text", "tokens", "abstract", "count", "paragraph"] Diogenes does not follow that order exactly: "count", for example doesn't require to wait for abstract as it depends on tokens only.
-If any services throws, or returns an error.
-This function will be executed anyway and the "err" argument will contain the exception.

 Plugins
 -------